-In the beginning: The idea of CLF was formed after a student conference at Western University organized by current CLF Director of Student Ministries Cal Beresh.
-CLF was then incorporated in 1978 by current President and Chariman of the board Paul Mack and others, out of the conviction that the vocation of law is a calling from God.
+In the beginning: The idea of CLF was formed by a few dedicated individuals after a student conference at Western University.
+CLF was then incorporated in 1978 out of the conviction that the vocation of law is a calling from God.
 With God's calling comes the responsibility and stewardship of integrating Christian faith and law.
-As Christian lawyers, law students, legal professionals and interested friends, we recognize the privilege and responsibility of joining together as a national voice to affirm our Christian convictions and the Judeo-Christian root of our modern day laws and legal system.
+As Christian lawyers, law students, legal professionals and interested friends, we recognize the privilege and responsibility of joining together as a national voice to affirm our Christian convictions and the Judeo-Christian roots of our modern day laws and legal system.

 “CLF is dedicated to uniting Christians involved in the administration, practice, teaching and study of law by: